-The ASP.NET developer is in high demand as more companies look to carve out a competitive advantage through better custom software programming.
+The role of ASP.NET application developer is in high demand now, as more companies look to carve out a competitive advantage through better custom software programming.
+But before that ASP.NET developer job ad is posted, you should be mindful of two things:

-To help ensure you hire a qualified ASP.NET developer for your organization — and show prospective hires that you have an appreciation for the nuances of their technology specialization — consider asking these seven questions during the interview process:
+To help ensure you hire a qualified ASP.NET application developer for your organization — and show prospective hires that you have an appreciation for the nuances of their technology specialization — consider asking these eight ASP.NET questions during the interview process:

 1. How does .NET support multiple languages?